Customers face 'considerable risk' as storm season approaches: LIPA

-LIPA on Wednesday said its customers face "considerable risk" as storm season approaches after finding PSEG Long Island "still does not have a fully tested" storm- outage management and communication system in place.
+LIPA on Wednesday said its customers face "considerable risk" as storm season approaches after finding PSEG Long Island "still does not have a fully tested" storm- outage management and communication systems in place.

 "LIPA is concerned that there remains considerable risk to customers that has not been mitigated," the report says.
-A new version of the computer system that failed in August won’t be introduced until after the upcoming storm system, the report says.
-The older version of that computer system that PSEG has resorted to for now is "no longer vendor supported and has more limited capabilities" than the newer version, LIPA said.
+A new version of the computer system that failed in August won’t be introduced until after the upcoming storm season, the report says.
+The older version of the system that PSEG has resorted to is "no longer vendor supported and has more limited capabilities" than the newer version, LIPA said.

 Separately Wednesday, LIPA announced its board chairman Ralph Suozzi, an appointee of Gov. Andrew M. Cuomo, is stepping down after eight years.
 Vice chairman Mark Fischl will take on the chairman's role on an acting basis.

-During the board meeting, Fischl told PSEG Long Island chief operating officer Dan Eichhorn, "I'm a little distressed to hear the [outage management system] still isn't meeting LIPA's expectations.
+During the meeting, Fischl told PSEG Long Island chief operating officer Dan Eichhorn, "I'm a little distressed to hear the [outage management system] still isn't meeting LIPA's expectations.
 We're almost nine months removed from Isaias and storm season is coming again like a proverbial freight train.
 Do you guys have a workaround.
 Because I don't want to sit here and do this again."
+Storm season starts in a few weeks.

 Eichhorn said the system is "greatly improved from what we've seen before" during Isaias, adding, "If we went into a storm with the system we have now we'd be able to operate, customers would be able to get through to us."